In key step for potential late-November ungrounding of Boeing’s 737 MAX, FAA details minimum pilot training

+Before pilots can fly the Boeing 737 MAX, they must receive full-motion flight simulator training on specific failure scenarios that occurred on the two MAX crash flights in Indonesia and Ethiopia, the Federal Aviation Administration (FAA) said in a report released Wednesday.

-The Federal Aviation Administration on Wednesday released its recommendations for the minimum training pilots will have to complete before flying Boeing’s 737 MAX, one of the few remaining steps before approving the jet to fly again.
+The release of the FAA recommendations for minimum pilot training is one of the few remaining steps before the agency can unground the MAX.

+The simulator training will include how to manually adjust the tail to stop an uncommanded nose-down pitch and how to recognize what’s going on and prioritize corrective action when multiple alerts are triggered on take-off or landing.

 The safety agency invited comment from interested parties by Nov.
-2, after which submissions must be considered and the requirements finalized.
+2, after which submissions must be considered and the minimum training requirements finalized.
 That means a formal directive to unground the MAX is unlikely to come sooner than mid-November.

 The draft document from the FAA’s Flight Standardization Board (FSB) covers pilot procedures for all models of the 737, with a “special emphasis training” section focused on the MAX’s revamped flight-control software that activated erroneously on the two crash flights and forced the Lion Air and Ethiopian Airlines jets into fatal nose dives.